-- (a) wilful acts or wilful omissions of the housing consumer or persons residing in the home; - (b) fire, explosion, or damage caused by a third party; - (c) lightning storm, flood or earthquake or any other natural occurrence; - (d) inadequate maintenance or abnormal use of the home or the imposition of any load greater than that for which the structure of that home was designed, or the use of the home for any purpose other than that for which it was designed; - (e) subsidence or landslip from any cause not related to non-compliance with the Technical Requirements; - (f) pressure waves caused by aircraft or other aerial devices travelling at sonic or supersonic speeds or the impact of aircraft or other aerial devices or articles dropped or falling there from; - (g) destruction of or damage to a home or any loss of expense arising there from, or any liability of whatsoever nature related to ionising radiations or contamination by radioactivity from whatever cause or from nuclear weapons material; - (h) war, invasion, act of a foreign enemy, hostilities (whether declared or not), civil war, revolution, rebellion, insurrection or military or usurped power, strike, riot civil commotion; - (i) loss or damage to any finishes unless they must be repaired or replaced due to a major structural defect in the residential structure; - (j) anything which is of a petty nature which any home owner or housing consumer could reasonably be expected to rectify himself or herself; or - (k) abuse, failure to undertake reasonable maintenance or abnormal use of that home's private drainage system.
+- (a) wilful acts or wilful omissions of the housing consumer or persons residing in 45 the home; - (b) fire, explosion or damage caused by a third party; - (c) lightning storm, flood or earthquake or any other natural occurrence; - (d) inadequate maintenance or abnormal use of the home or the imposition of any load greater than that for which the structure of that home was designed, or the 50 use of the home for any purpose other than that for which it was designed;

+- (e) subsidence or landslip or landslide from any cause not related to noncompliance with the Technical Requirements; - (f) pressure waves caused by aircraft or other aerial devices travelling at sonic or supersonic speeds or the impact of aircraft or other aerial devices or articles dropped or falling therefrom; - (g) destruction of or damage to a home or any loss of expense arising therefrom, or any liability of whatsoever nature related to ionising radiations or contamination by radioactivity from whatever cause or from nuclear weapons material; - (h) war, invasion, act of a foreign enemy, hostilities (whether declared or not), 10 civil war, revolution, rebellion, insurrection or military or usurped power, strike, riot or civil commotion; - (i) loss or damage to any finishes unless they must be repaired or replaced due to a major structural defect in the residential structure; - (j) anything which is of a maintenance nature which any housing consumer could 15 reasonably be expected to rectify himself or herself; or - (k) abuse, failure to undertake reasonable maintenance or abnormal use of that home's private drainage system.

-(5) The home warranty fund does not cover consequential damages not related to the structure of a home and caused by the major structural defect identified in terms of subsection (3).
+(5) The home warranty fund does not cover consequential damages not related to the structure of a home which are caused by a major structural defect.
+20